quocdang1998/merlin/docs/source/developper_guide.rst

       the CUDA option.
    :Usage: Inside a **host function calling other functions from CUDA Runtime
       Library**, or **class members needed only in CUDA configuration**.

-.. envvar:: __MERLIN_FORCE_STATIC__

-   :Definition: Defined when compiled library is static.
-   :Description: Used in function source code, along with
-      :envvar:`__LIBMERLIN_STATIC__`
-   :Usage: Around **non-inline host-device function and device function
-      definitions**.

-.. envvar:: __LIBMERLIN_STATIC__

-   :Definition: Defined when compiling the static library ``libmerlincuda``.
-   :Description: Used in function source code, to filter function definitions
-      included in the static library ``libmerlincuda``.
-   :Usage: Around **non-inline host-device function and device function
-      definitions**.

 .. envvar:: __NVCC__